 A long-term condition is defined as a condition that has lasted, or is expected to last, for 6 months or more.

 Geography: Data available by quintile of socioeconomic disadvantage of area and Remoteness Area

 Numerator: Estimated number of people aged 2 years and over with circulatory system diseases as a current, long-term condition

 Denominator: Population aged 2 years and over

-Detail of analysis: Indirectly age-standardised rate per 100 population (aged 2 years and over); and/or indirectly age-standardised ratio, based on the Australian standard
+Detail of analysis: Indirectly age-standardised rate per 100 population; and/or indirectly age-standardised ratio, based on the Australian standard